proxycheck/proxycheck.io/README.md

 * Check the ASN that the IP belongs to
 * Check the Country of the IP
 * Tag queries with descriptions for later analysis
-* Very fast proxy checking (99% answered under 11ms not including network overhead)
+* Very fast proxy checking (99% answered in under 11ms not including network overhead)
 * Multiple geographically seperated servers for load distribution and redundancy

 ### Usage Scenarios